tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/reset-documents.md

     api-key: [admin key]
 ```

 Reset Documents is an asynchronous API.
-Invoking the API adds the document keys or data source document ids to be reset to the indexer metadata.
-On the next scheduled or on demand run of the indexer, the indexer prioritizes processing the reset documents before indexing any new or updated documents in the data source.
+Invoking the API adds the document keys or data source document identifiers to be reset to the indexer metadata.
+On the next scheduled or on-demand run of the indexer, the indexer processes only the reset documents.

 ## URI Parameters